Written by Dan Simms

 A free consultation with a contractor can get you an accurate bathroom remodel cost.
 Click below to start.

-The timeline for a bathroom remodel varies greatly.
-It’s usually between 2 and 12 weeks, and the average is around 2 to 4 weeks from start to finish.
+The timeline for a bathroom remodel varies greatly, but most projects take between 2 and 12 weeks.
+Most homeowners will see an average timeline of between 2 and 4 weeks from start to finish.
 The time frame depends on the room size, changes being made, surprise mold or water damage, and how long it takes for the materials to arrive.

-In general, mid-range renovations tend to get the highest ROI when it comes to bathroom renovations, so things like tiling the shower surround, replacing bathroom flooring with mid-tier materials, and upgrading plumbing and electrical fixtures will provide the most value.
-However, your bathroom needs to be in line with other bathrooms in your area to get the most value.
-Speak to a realtor about what people in your area expect to see in a bathroom for the best results.
+In general, mid-range renovations tend to get the highest ROI when it comes to bathroom renovations, so things like tiling the shower surround, replacing bathroom flooring with mid-tier materials like porcelain tile, and upgrading plumbing and electrical fixtures will provide the most value.
+High-end and luxury materials and finishes will add more from a sheer value perspective, but since they cost significantly more, the overall value is usually lower.

 Written by